algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport1.md

 ### Gantt Chart

 A Gantt Chart was started, to precisely indicate the amount of time that a task has to be done after consultations with the team.
-It also indicates all the deadlines (materialized by scares).
+It also indicates all the deadlines (materialized by squares).

 ![Gantt Chart](../Images/gantt_Chart.png)